Boston City Hall Plaza

-City Hall Plaza in Boston, Massachusetts, is a large, open, public space in the Government Center area of the city.
+City Hall Plaza is a public plaza in the Government Center area of Boston, Massachusetts, United States.
 The architectural firm Kallmann McKinnell & Knowles designed the plaza in 1962 to accompany Boston's new City Hall building.
 The multi-level, irregularly shaped plaza consists of red brick and concrete.
 The Government Center MBTA station is located beneath the plaza; its entrance is at the southwest corner of the plaza.